grommet/grommet/src/js/components/Grid/README.md

 **align**

-How to align the individual items inside the grid when there is extra space in the column axis.
-Defaults to `stretch`.
+How to align the contents along the cross axis.
+      Any 'align-items' valid CSS value is accepted, including composed ones such 'first baseline' and 'unsafe start'.

 ```
-start
+baseline
 center
 end
+start
 stretch
+string
 ```

 **alignContent**

-How to align the contents along the column axis.
+How to align the contents when there is extra space in the cross
+        axis.
+Any 'align-content' valid CSS value is accepted, including composed ones such 'first baseline' and 'unsafe start'.

 ```
-start
+around
+baseline
+between
 center
+evenly
 end
-between
-around
+start
 stretch
+string
 ```

 **areas**